menglongguo/website/_projects/VR4design.md

 - Have interactable design reviews with multiple parties

 With every iteration cycle, these benefits get realized over and over.
-As 3D printing has become an ubiquitous prototyping tool in many industries, hopefully this can be a new design/interaction tool in many fields.
+Similar to how 3D printing has become an ubiquitous prototyping tool in many industries, hopefully this can be a new design/interaction tool in many fields.

 ---